Juliya-Boiko/kiss-platform/README.md

 - AXIOS - for fetching data;
 - FORMIK - for user interactions;
-- FRAMER MOTION - to animate components;
+- FRAMER-MOTION - to animate components;
 - MOMENT - to formatting dates;
 - NOTIFLIX - for notifications;
 - REACT-LOADER-SPINNER - to hide loading process;